AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-static-proof.md

 To enable the Web Proofing Viewer:

-1. Click  `Open new proofing viewer`&nbsp;near the lower-left corner of the Legacy proofing viewer.
+1. Click&nbsp;**Open new proofing viewer**&nbsp;near the lower-left corner of the Legacy proofing viewer.

    The system remembers this setting until you clear your browser cache.